Platinum Engagement Rings

 Platinum is both rarer and more dense than gold, so it’s more expensive.
 Due to its density, it takes more platinum than gold to create an engagement ring, raising the price of the engagement ring setting.
 As well as being dense, the rarity of platinum also raises the price.
 Only 160 tons of platinum are mined annually, as opposed to 1,500 tons of gold.
 In all, platinum is usually about 10-25% more expensive than 18ct gold.

 The cost of a platinum diamond ring depends on the thickness of the band, and the size of the diamonds–essentially the weight of metal required for the design.
-A simple solitaire platinum engagement ring’s cost would begin at around £720, and then depending if the band has diamond pavé, it could cost around £1500 to account for the additional metal required to hold these diamonds in place.
-This doesn’t include the centre diamond, which is priced separately.
+A simple narrow solitaire platinum engagement ring’s cost would begin at around $825, and then depending if the band has diamond pavé, it could cost around $1,425 to account for the additional metal required to hold these diamonds in place.
+This doesn’t include the center diamond, which is priced separately.